There are many types of rejection in life, some are minor, and others are major with a lasting effect on your life if care is not taken.

 The rejection from a parent is a life-altering wound that is so deep into the marrow of your bones.
 It will shake your world and turn it upside-down; it will hold you captive, bound by bitterness and unforgiveness (if you let it).

 It can impact your relationships with others and how you view the world.
 After all, if your father or mother doesn’t love you, who will?

 The pain from parental rejection can be well hidden for a long time.
-Our emotional pain can be buried underneath many layers and it takes events such as a death in the family, divorce or birth of a child to awaken the pain.
+Emotional pains can be buried underneath many layers, and it takes events such as a death in the family, divorce, or birth of a child to awaken the pain.

 It’s every parent’s duty to love their children, but we often realize that it’s not always true.
-Most parents do right by their children, but then you have those who should not be allowed to have pets talk less of children.
+Most parents do right by their children, but then you have those who should not have pets talk less of children.

-The traditional family dynamics is fast becoming obsolete with less intimacy in the age of the computer and technology.
+The traditional family dynamics are fast becoming obsolete with less intimacy in the computer and technology age.
 Parents are working longer hours, past retirement age due to an unstable economy.
-While some entered into parenting without full knowledge and preparation and simply can’t cope.
+At the same time, some entered into parenting without full knowledge and preparation and can’t cope.

-Parenting is not for the selfish, ego driven, attention seeking narcissistic individuals.
+Parenting is not for selfish, ego-driven, attention-seeking narcissistic individuals.